francescacraievich/real-time-cyber-anomaly-detection/docs/project_proposal.md

 ## 1. Executive Summary

 ### 1.1 Project Overview
 The Real-Time Cyber Anomaly Detection System is a machine learning-based platform designed to identify malicious network traffic patterns and security threats in real-time.
-By analyzing Suricata IDS logs (selected for complete feature set) and normal network traffic, the system employs One-Class SVM to distinguish between benign and anomalous network behavior.
+By analyzing Suricata logs (selected for complete feature set) and normal network traffic, the system employs One-Class SVM to distinguish between benign and anomalous network behavior.

 ### 1.2 Objectives
 - Develop an ML-based anomaly detection system for network security